aldingsgit/aldingsgit.github.io/index.md

 Well, good thing we can use statistics to soothe us with the math of dealing with uncertainty.

-### TLDR/abstract: using a simple Bayesian framework, we can advise our friend that being positive makes sense given ample evidence that it's mathematically more likely for him to get an offer than not.
+### TLDR: applying a simple Bayesian framework for a Bernoulli trial, we advise our friend that having a positive outlook makes sense given ample evidence that he's more likely to get an offer than not, mathematically speaking.

 ### Thanks Bayes